-MU 313 Communication in Song (1) Prereq.: VO 221, 231, or MU 221.
+MU 313 Communication in Song (1 credit) Prereq.: VO 221 or 231.
 This course presents the principles and techniques of communicating the text and interpreting the meanings of music.
 The emphasis is on the music used in ministry.
 Students prepare and perform songs in class under faculty guidance.
 Spring.

-MU 315 Elements of Conducting (2) Prereq.: MU 226.
+MU 315 Elements of Conducting (2 credits) Prereq.: MU 226.
 The student will learn instrumental directing techniques, principles of score study, and how to effectively rehearse a band and orchestra.
+Required for MU 446.
 Fall.

-MU 325-326, 425-426 Advanced Hymnplaying (1 each) Prereq.: Audition.
+MU 325-326, 425-426 Advanced Hymnplaying (1 credit each) Prereq.: Audition.
 These courses prepare the student to fulfill the role of a church pianist.
 Students learn advanced hymn techniques, prepare traditional style accompaniments for congregational singing and vocal solos, and arrange a variety of songs for preludes and offertories.
+Required for MU 326, each level required for the next one.

-MU 327 Voice Materials and Methods (2) Prereq.: Sophomore music platform.
+MU 327 Voice Materials and Methods (2 credits) Prereq.: Sophomore music platform.
 Students learn various approaches for teaching voice, practical teaching methods, and vocal terminology.
 Students observe lessons and teach lessons under faculty guidance.
+Required for ED 450.
 Fall.

-MU 329 Advanced Music Theory (2) Prereq.: At least "C-" in MU 202.
+MU 329 Advanced Music Theory (2 credits) Prereq.: At least "C-" in MU 202.
 Students analyze post-tonal repertoire through a survey of twentieth-century compositional styles.
 Advanced musicianship exercises and analysis will address aspects of pitch-class set and serial theory, as well as other techniques developed by contemporary composers.
 Meets 3 hours a week.
 Spring.

-MU 335 Piano Materials and Methods (2) Prereq.: Sophomore music platform.
+MU 335 Piano Materials and Methods (2 credits) Prereq.: Sophomore music platform.
 Students learn concepts and methodology for successful private and group piano teaching at the elementary level.
 Students demonstrate their knowledge by teaching an adult beginner.
+Required for ED 450, MU 336.
 Fall.

-MU 336 Piano Materials and Methods (2) Prereq.: At least "C-" in MU 335.
+MU 336 Piano Materials and Methods (2 credits) Prereq.: At least "C-" in MU 335.
 Students learn successful private and group piano teaching at the intermediate level.
 Students demonstrate their knowledge by teaching an adult beginner.
 Spring.

-MU 337 Instrumental Church Music Arranging (2) Prereq.: MU 201 and 220.
+MU 337 Instrumental Church Music Arranging (2 credits) Prereq.: MU 201 and 220.
 Students craft effective and creative solo and ensemble instrumental arrangements, both accompanied and unaccompanied, and at various skill levels, for the church service setting.
 Spring.

-MU 371 Choral Conducting (1) Prereq.: Sophomore music platform, MU 272, and choral conducting emphasis.
+MU 371 Choral Conducting (1 credit) Prereq.: Sophomore music platform, MU 272, and choral conducting emphasis.
 The student continues to develop conducting technique and learns how to achieve a good choral sound especially in the areas of blend, balance, intonation, and articulation.
 Meets 3 hours a week.
+Required for CD 322, MU 391.
 Fall.

-MU 401 Counterpoint (2) Prereq.: MU 202.
+MU 401 Counterpoint (2 credits) Prereq.: MU 202.
 The student will study contrapuntal techniques used in the eighteenth century and apply them through writing of species counterpoint and formal analysis of invention and fugue.
 Spring odd.

-MU 402 Church Music Philosophy and Administration (2) Prereq.: Junior or senior.
+MU 402 Church Music Philosophy and Administration (2 credits) Prereq.: Junior or senior.
 The implementation of administrative guidelines for the total music program of a church is discussed.
 Students will examine topics including church music philosophy, planning, budgeting, program goals, church music education, promotion, and worship leadership.
 Fall.

-MU 410 Brass and Percussion Methods (2) Prereq.: MU 102.
+MU 410 Brass and Percussion Methods (2 credits) Prereq.: MU 102.
 The student gains a basic knowledge of the principles of performing and teaching brass and percussion instruments.
 Spring.

-MU 418 Orchestration (2) Prereq.: MU 220 and at least "C-" in MU 201.
+MU 418 Orchestration (2 credits) Prereq.: MU 220 and at least "C-" in MU 201.
 Students receive practice in scoring music for various instruments for practical situations, such as school bands and orchestras.
 The ranges and limitations of various instruments are also learned.
 Spring.